cagbai/schema-markup-generator/README.md

 ## 🏢 About

-Created by Azumo - A software development company specializing in AI and custom software solutions.
+Created by [Azumo](https://azumo.com) - A top-rated nearshore software development company specializing in AI, data engineering, and custom software solutions.

 ## 🆘 Support

 For issues or questions:
 - Create an issue on [GitHub](https://github.com/cagbai/schema-markup-generator/issues)
 - Visit [Azumo.com](https://azumo.com) for professional SEO and development services
+- Email: hello@azumo.co

 ---